Oculus Rift: Social

 Oculus believes that social applications will be the most popular virtual reality experiences in the long term.
-A number of social applications for the Rift are in development, and it is expected that there will be significant competition in the sector.
+A number of social applications for the Rift had been in development.

 In May 2015, AltspaceVR launched a public beta for DK2 owners to try out their social VR platform.
 AltspaceVR allows people to inhabit a shared virtual space with spatial voice communications, cast content from the Internet on virtual screens, and interact with objects (allowing activities such as playing chess or other board games).
 It also supports extra hardware like eye tracking and body tracking.

 In 2013, Philip Rosedale, the founder of Second Life, left Linden Lab to work on a new virtual world designed for the Rift, called High Fidelity, which will link thousands of user-hosted virtual environments together into a consistent virtual world.

 In May 2015, Linden Lab, the company behind Second Life, announced that they too were working on a new virtual world, codenamed Project Sansar, built for virtual reality headsets such as the Rift and Gear VR.
 Like Second Life, Sansar will be hosted on Linden's servers and lease virtual land to players, on which they can build and sell virtual items and services (which Linden will take a cut of).
 Linden Lab hoped to release Sansar by the end of 2016.

 Industrial and professional

 As well as the consumer uses, the Rift has attracted significant interest from industry and professional spheres for productivity enhancement, visualization, and advertising.

 A number of architecture firms have been experimenting with using the Rift for visualization and design.
 With the right software, the Rift allows architects to see exactly what their building will look like and get an understanding of the scale that is impossible on a traditional monitor.

 In early 2015, Audi started using Rift Developer Kit 2's at dealerships to help customers configure the car they are interested in, as well as to see what driving a race in the car would be like.

-The Norwegian Army has been experimenting with the Rift Development Kit 2 to allow for a greater situational awareness of armoured vehicle drivers and commanders.
+The Norwegian Army experimented with the Rift Development Kit 2 to allow for a greater situational awareness of armoured vehicle drivers and commanders.

-The use of Oculus Rift on an innovative virtual operator station assists the control of a teleoperated military mobile robot Tactical Robotic System (TAROS).
-Human operators can have intuitive control and mediate 3D view from stereovision cameras.
+The use of the Oculus Rift on a virtual operator station assists the control of a teleoperated military mobile robot Tactical Robotic System (TAROS).
+Human operators have more intuitive control and mediate 3D view from stereovision cameras.

-Oculus Medium is a Painting Experience for Oculus Rift.
+Oculus Medium is a painting app for Oculus Rift.